 - Product features

-Role playing with your sales team can make handling actual prospect objections much easier to handle with confidence.
-A couple of other objection handling tips are…
+Role-playing with your sales team can make actual prospect objections much easier to handle confidently.
+A couple of other objection handling tips are:

 - Try mirroring.
-Chris Voss talks about this objection handling technique in his book Never Split the Difference.
+In his book Never Split the Difference, Chris Voss talks about this objection handling technique.
 Here’s what you do: Repeat the last few words of your buyer’s sentence.
 And do it with an upward voice tone (like you’re asking a question).
 It triggers your buyer to elaborate.

 15. Sales demo skills

-A sales demo shows a prospect exactly what they get when they buy from you.
+A sales demo shows the prospective customer exactly what they get when buying from you.
 They learn what a product is, how to use it, and why to use it.
 Yes, you talk about these things in the early calls, but now your sales demo gives them proof.